Foot Pain

 Your feet do an amazing job of supporting your weight all day and enabling you to move freely and safely; but if something goes wrong with your feet, not only can it can be painful, but it may also affect your ability to carry out many of your regular activities.
-Marc House, DPM, is an experienced foot and ankle surgeon who specializes in treating all forms of foot pain and incapacity.
+Our providers, are experienced foot and ankle surgeons who specialize in treating all forms of foot pain and incapacity.
 Call Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, today or book an appointment online.

 Why do I have foot pain?